dmcdoudou/vue-seed/README.md

 # Target
-Developing a SPA with Vue(2.x) Vuex ES6, and practise creating components by myself.
+Developing a SPA with Vue(2.x) ES6.

 ## Build Setup